 Who We Are

-Screen Machine is owned and operated by Regional Screen Scotland (RSS), a company limited by guarantee with charitable status which aims to enable more people in more places to share great screen experiences.
-You can read more about RSS’s development work at www.regionalscreenscotland.org.
+Screen Machine is owned and operated by Regional Screen Scotland, a company limited by guarantee with charitable status.
+It aims to enable more people in more places to share great screen experiences.
+You can read more about RSS on its website here.

-As a charity, RSS is ultimately managed by a Board of voluntary trustees who are drawn from a range of different backgrounds, from film-making to the law and accounting to community development, and are based all over Scotland, from Glasgow to Orkney.
+As a charity, RSS is managed by a board of voluntary trustees who are drawn from a variety of backgrounds, from law and accounting to community development.

-A 2019 independent study found that Screen Machine displaced three times as much carbon as its operation produced, because of the number of audience members who did not have to drive long distances to see the latest films.
-Since then we have been able to replace our tractor (thanks to funding from Creative Scotland and Highlands and Islands Enterprise), which is much more energy efficient than the old vehicle.
+A 2019 independent study found that Screen Machine displaced three times as much carbon as its operation produced.
+This was because its audience members didn’t have to travel long distances to see the latest films.